Logging

 console.log(message)

-Outputs the contents of message to the log file - aparser.log
+Outputs the content of message to the log file - aparser.log.

 this.console.*

-All methods relate to outputting console logs, are created to improve logging for different tasks and different threads within tasks
+All methods relate to console log output and are designed to improve logging for different tasks and different threads within tasks.

 .log(...message)

-this.console.log(...message) - logging tied to the current thread, allows outputting a prefix for each thread
+this.console.log(...message) - logging linked to the current thread, allowing a prefix to be output for each thread.

 .setPrefix(prefix)